 Other Credit Information

 In addition to credit score information, you can also find details about your debt accounts, including the amount your balances increased or decreased since your last update.
 Credit Karma can also recommend the credit cards you're most likely to be approved for based on your credit standing.
+Other Credit Karma users who've applied for those credit cards list their credit scores and whether they were approved.
+That information gives you

 Since I started using Credit Karma in 2008, it has evolved from a website to check your credit score to a tool to help you improve your credit and assess your debt.
+It's free and the information is invaluable.
+There's no reason not to use Credit Karma.
+When you visit the site, make sure you've typed the URL correctly.
+Look for a lock next to the URL at the top of your browser and check to see that URL begins with "https://".
+The "s" is your sign that you're visiting a secure website.